marissahevans/mhe229-S24-CodeLab1-Week3/README.md

-# Homework project for weeks 1, 2 & 3
+# Homework project for week 3

 This is a 3D game where the player (teal ball) navigates a maze and collects items (pink capsules) using WASD controls.
 Points are awarded as a linear combination between maximum points and time elapsed between targets.
 The more time elapsed the fewer points are earned.